 D) Start far from the sensor, push COLLECT, and walk towards it at a steadily increasing rate.
-Sketch your graph on Sketch 7.
-Next to your sketch describe your velocity.
+Sketch your graph.
+Describe your velocity.
+Make a v vs. t graph for your motion.

-Do the following for each set of the following graphs...
+E) Copy the next two sets of graphs into your lab report.
+Do the following for each set ...

-For each x vs. t graph describe how you would move in front of the sensor in order to achieve the graph.

-Based on each x vs. t graph, state what kind of velocity the object has.

-Complete the v vs. t graph.
+- For each x vs. t graph describe how you would move in front of the sensor in order to achieve the graph. - Based on each x vs. t graph, state what kind of velocity the object has. - Complete the v vs. t graph.